About a manger, ‘neath auspicious light

 A preordained nativity vivant;

-Soft with their silence spoke both ox and ass,
+Soft in their silence spoke both ox and ass,

 © Loubert S Suddaby.
 All Rights Reserved.